Holographic discommensurations: Numerical techniques

-As we mentioned already, the high eigenvalues of the linear operator are well approximated using the low level FDD preconditioner.
-This is not true for the lower eigenvalues, which define the long-wavelength errors with slowest relaxation rate.
+As mentioned already, the high eigenvalues of the linear operator are well approximated using the low level FDD preconditioner.
+This is not true for the lowest eigenvalues, which define the long-wavelength errors with slowest relaxation rate.
 One can fight these ones and further improve the efficiency of the numerical scheme by using multigrid technique \cite{briggs2000multigrid}.
-In practice we found that without multigrid our solutions converge already after $\sim 20$ steps.
-In this situation the overhead of transitioning between fine and coarse grids becomes relatively significant and we found no improvement of the overall efficiency in full multigrid method.
+In practice I found that without multigrid the solutions converge already after $\sim 20$ steps.
+In this situation the overhead of transitioning between fine and coarse grids becomes relatively significant and I found no improvement of the overall efficiency in full multigrid method.

-In the end of the day we managed to optimize the calculation scheme to the extent when it takes about half an hour to obtain the precise solution on our largest grid of size $\sim 330_x \times 80_z$ (pseudospectral) using a single core of a laptop CPU (Intel Core i7-5600U @ 2.60GHz ) and about 3 Gb of RAM.
+In the end of the day the calculation scheme was optimized to the extent when it takes about half an hour to obtain the precise solution on the largest grid of size $\sim 330_x \times 80_z$ (pseudospectral) using a single core of a laptop CPU (Intel Core i7-5600U @ 2.60GHz ) and about 3 Gb of RAM.